Wealth is the ability to fully experience life.

 Thankfully, I’ve learned a lot more about money since those days of spending wildly and feeling anxious over money.
 I am SO much savvier with my money.

-For the last decade, I’ve educated myself about money in whatever way I could — reading books, blogs, becoming a personal finance writer, and the most important learning of all — understanding myself and my motivations.
+For the last decade, I’ve educated myself about money in whatever way I could — reading books, and blogs, becoming a personal finance writer, and the most important learning of all — understanding myself and my motivations.
 I’ve found there are lots of ways to learn about money without spending a dime — enrol in free courses online, check out the library for books and workshops, or watch YouTube videos.

 When it comes to money, knowledge is a powerful tool.
 Invest in your future and learn everything you can from whoever you can — both the good and the bad.
 It’s never too late!